Jacqueline R. Scott

 Ms. Scott is a co-founder of FortneyScott, where her diverse practice focuses on business, international, and workplace matters.

-She counsels U.S. and foreign-based clients on complying with U.S. workplace and tax laws and assists U.S. employers in expanding outside the U.S. She regularly advises clients on workplace investigations, executive compensation and related tax and employment issues; Service Contract and Davis Bacon audits and related matters; worker classification issues; and compliance with the wage and hour requirements of the Fair Labor Standards Act and related state laws.
-Ms. Scott also advises clients on federal government procurement matters, particularly with respect to the workplace.
+She counsels U.S. and foreign-based clients on complying with U.S. workplace and tax laws and assists U.S. employers in expanding outside the U.S. She regularly advises clients, many of which are federal government contractors, on workplace investigations; government procurement and related employment issues; prevailing wages under the Service Contract and Davis Bacon Acts and related matters; worker classification issues; and compliance with the wage and hour requirements of the Fair Labor Standards Act and related state laws.

-Ms. Scott is a frequent lecturer on issues of international labor and employment law, including, expatriate and secondment agreements, overtime, minimum wage, data privacy, worker classification status, international tax, and human rights.
-She holds key leadership positions in international professional organizations, including, serving as President-elect of the Union Internationale des Avocats (International Association of Lawyers or UIA).
+Ms. Scott is a frequent lecturer on issues of international labor and employment law, including expatriate and secondment agreements, overtime, minimum wage, data privacy, worker classification status, international tax, and human rights.
+She holds key leadership positions in international professional organizations, including, having served as President of the Union Internationale des Avocats (International Association of Lawyers or UIA) from 2023-2024 and now serving as the UIA’s Immediate Past President.
 UIA is an international association of lawyers committed to the protection of human rights, including worker’s rights and the defense of their universal nature, including, specifically, the defense of lawyers’ human rights in protecting the human rights of others.
 Ms. Scott formerly served as Director General of the UIA’s Institute for the Rule of Law (UIA-IROL) and has also served as a member of the ITC Pro-Bono Committee on International Model Contracts for Exporting SME’s.

 Ms. Scott has significant experience and expertise in adjudicating both U.S. and international commercial and employment disputes.
 She served for many years as the United States’ Member and First Vice President of the United Nations Administrative Tribunal, the seven-member, independent appellate forum of last resort that adjudicated claims made by United Nations employees worldwide.
 Drawing on years of experience in the securities industry as an attorney for an international financial institution, Ms. Scott has served in the United States as an arbitrator for the securities industry with the National Association of Securities Dealers.